fgama94/sync_folders_vs/README.md

 # Features

-- Synchronizes Folders: Copies new or updated files from the source folder to the replica folder.
+- Synchronizes Files and Directories: Copies new or updated files or directories from the source folder to the replica folder.

-- Removes Obsolete Files: Deletes files and directories in the replica that are no longer present in the source folder.
+- Removes Files and Directories: Deletes files and directories in the replica that are no longer present in the source folder.

 - Logging: Records synchronization activities and errors to a specified log file.

+- Periodic Execution: Supports periodic synchronization at a user-defined interval.

 - SHA-256 Checksum: Uses SHA-256 checksums to verify file integrity.